What Are NSF Payments? NSF Re-Presentment Basics

 P2PE encrypts cardholder data immediately upon receiving a card payment.
 It sends this encrypted code directly from the payment terminal to the payment processing system, where the information gets decrypted using a secure key.

-Since the decryption takes place entirely in the payment processor, the merchant never sees any of the cardholder’s information.
-If a hacker manages to intercept the data while it’s in transit, they will not be able to read it because only the processor possesses the key—there’s no chance someone can steal the key from the merchant or any other party.
+Since the decryption takes place entirely in the payment processor, the government entity never sees any of the cardholder’s information.
+If hackers manage to intercept the data while it’s in transit, they will not be able to read the data because only the processor possesses the key—there’s no chance someone can steal the key from the government agency or any other transactional party.

 PCI P2PE Compliance Requirements

 P2PE reduces the likelihood of PCI compliance breaches by directly connecting the payment terminal to the processing system—and correspondingly drops the number of self-assessment questionnaire questions from over 300 to around 30.
-This function means you can raise the bar on security without also increasing the compliance audit burden.
+This function means your department can raise the bar on security without also increasing the compliance audit burden.

 Some other key compliance requirements include: